homesteading in canada dominion land act april 14 1872

 Yukon – This rugged and remote territory is known for its stunning mountain scenery, rich mining history, and outdoor recreation opportunities.

-Resources used as citations for this blog post article
+and creation process for this blog post

 The Canadian Encyclopedia